Adrymne/kancolle-tracker/README.md

 **Drums:** It is known that Drums increase the GS chance for Expeditions that require them; for these expeditions you can reduce the number of sparkled ships.
 Recommended numbers can be found [here](https://www.reddit.com/r/kancolle/wiki/intermediate#wiki_increasing_resource_gain).

-**Consumable Output:** The calculator does not put any weight on consumables.
+**Consumable Output:** The calculator does not put any weight on consumables (buckets, development material, etc).

+**AFK Time:** The calculator assumes expeditions are sent out as soon as they return.

+## Scrappables

+Displays a list of ships not required by any incomplete quests (see Quest Tracker).

+This is **NOT** a list of ships that are recommended for scrapping.

+Also, be warned that new quests added in the future may require ships on the list.